 Neuroimaging training includes all aspects of neuroradiology of the brain, head, neck, and spine including plain radiographs, computed tomography, and magnetic resonance imaging.
 The fellow is exposed to all facets of ENT and pediatric neuroradiology.

 Training in advanced imaging techniques is the cornerstone of our fellowship and includes MR Spectroscopy, MR Perfusion, CT Perfusion, fMRI, DTI and CSF flow analysis.
-Non-invasive vascular imaging is critical to the expert neuroradiologist: at UVA, your experience will include training in a variety of techniques including high-resolution CT Angiography, 3D TOF MRA, contrast-enhanced MRA, time-resolved MRA, CT venography and 2D TOF MR venography.
+Non-invasive vascular imaging is critical to the expert neuroradiologist: UVA provides ample case numbers of CTA, MRA, and MRV, to include applications of time-resolved and vessel wall imaging.

 Familiarity with various post-processing equipment is essential to be nimble, thorough, and accurate.
 The Department has vast 3D resources including a 3D Lab with experts in Syngo.via applications.
 The Carestream PACS 3D resources include built in platforms that allows for perfusion analysis, vessel analysis, and volume rendering applications.
 All platforms are maintained at a high level with regard to version/platform and in-hospital support maintains the systems.
 The fellows are encouraged to utilize the workstations and become independent of the technologists, even though the 3D techs routinely create the 3D and post-processed images.